1a1a11a/multitaskLauncher/README.md

 2. Add AWS support, including EC2 and S3.

 3. Use paramiko to replace subprocess run ssh.

+4. Add support for docker.